OlinDSA2025/olindsa2025.github.io/in_class/day03.md

 {: .notice--success}

 > **Exercise 4:** Similar to the previous problem, suppose you want to add $N$ elements to the end of an array in a one-by-one fashion.
 Let's see if we can do better than we did in problem 3.
 Instead of adding 1 unit of capacity every time we run out of space in our array, we're going to multiply our capacity by a factor of 2 (e.g., starting we start with capacity 1, then go to capacity 2, then capacity 4, and so on).
 How many operations would it take to add $N$ elements to the end of this array if you added them one-by-one and follow the strategy of doubling the capacity of the array each time you run out of space (for simplicity you can assume that $N$ is a power of 2)?
 Determine $\Theta$ of the time complexity of adding these $N$ elements in this fashion.
+>
+>   <button onclick="HideShowElement('HideShow1')">Show / Hide Hint 1</button>
+>   <div id="HideShow1" style="display:none">If you add up the time it takes to create each of these expanded arrays, what sort of series do you get?
+How do you calculate the sum of this type of series?</div>
 {: .notice--success}

 ## Linked Lists